WithBaseField

 fn base_mut(&mut self) -> BaseMut<'_, Self>

-Returns a mutable reference suitable for calling engine methods on this object.
+Returns an exclusive reference guard, suitable for calling &self/&mut self engine methods on this object.

-Holding a mutable guard prevents other code paths from obtaining any reference to self, as such it is recommended to drop the guard as soon as you no longer need it.
+Holding an exclusive guard prevents other code paths from obtaining any reference to self, as such it is recommended to drop the guard as soon as you no longer need it.

 §Examples